 With her unrealistic rainbow coat, Crystalline is considered a "decorator" model.

 FAM/FAS/FAF = Family Arabian Mare, Stallion, and Foal.
 A set of three Traditional scale Breyer Arabian molds (#8, #7, and #9 respectively) intended to be a family.

 FCM = Factory Custom.
 A model that has had part of its body changed at the factory, such as swapping tails with another mold.
-A majority of factory customs are one-of-a kind BreyerFest auction models.
+A majority of factory customs are test run BreyerFest auction models.